-There are no restrictions on non-EU residents from buying property in Portugal and the government does what it can to encourage foreign investment, such as the golden visa program mentioned above.
+There are no restrictions on non-EU residents buying property in Portugal, and the government does what it can to encourage foreign property investment.

-However, most banks will loan only up to 65 percent of the assessed value of the property or the sale price, whichever is lower, for non-residents.
-Fiscal residents in Portugal – those who pay taxes in Portugal – may be able to find opportunities to borrow up to 85–90 percent of the sale price, but finding such mortgages in Portugal may require the assistance of an experienced mortgage broker.
+Despite this, most banks will only offer loans of up to 65–75% of the value of the property or its sale price (whichever is lower) to non-residents.
+Fiscal residents in Portugal (i.e., those who pay tax there) may be able to borrow up to 85–90% of the sale price in some cases.

-All mortgage providers in Portugal will typically review your financial position.
-Most mortgage lenders will not allow the sum of any existing debts and your new mortgage payments to exceed 35 percent of your monthly income after tax income, however, you may be able to find lenders that will allow you to borrow up to 40 percent of your monthly income.
+Before offering you a loan, mortgage providers in Portugal will review your financial situation.
+Most mortgage lenders will not allow the sum of any existing debts and your new mortgage payments to exceed 35% of your monthly income after tax.

 Cost of getting a mortgage in Portugal

-Taxes and fees for the total buying and mortgage process can mount quickly.
-Most fees are are a percentage of the purchase price with the notable exception of notary fees.
+Most fees are are charged as a percentage of the purchase price, with the exception of notary fees.
 Notaries work for the Portuguese government and are charged with ensuring the property transaction is legal, properly recorded and all fees are paid.
-The old fee structure used to be tied to the purchase price.
-Now, however, the notary charges approximately EUR 153 per transaction plus EUR 1.25 per amendment or document clause.
-Nonetheless, for estimating purposes, buyers can still use the old 1–2 percent of the purchase price rule of thumb.

 Mortgage-related fees can include: